 Recycled bottles make breakfast easy

 How do you take eggs camping and not deal with them breaking?
 You break them ahead of time and put them in a bottle.
-You can even mix in you seasonings so all you have to do is pour them into a pan and cook.
+You can even mix in your seasonings so all you have to do is pour them into a pan and cook.
 Don’t like trying to mix pancake batter?
 Put your dry ingredients in a bottle then when it is time to cook, just add water and shake.
 Camp cooking doesn’t have to be tough!

 Put lightsticks in your cooler

-This one borders on downright genius and I’m wondering why someone didn’t think of this back when I was partying in North Idaho out in the woods.
+This one verges on being downright genius and I’m wondering why someone didn’t think of this back when I was partying in North Idaho out in the woods.
 Forget trying to hold the light and dig for your drink.
 Just throw some light sticks in the cooler and you are good to go.

-Build a hand washing station
+Build a handwashing station

 Some modicum of clean is good, especially when it is time to prepare food or to eat it.
 Handwashing can be a challenge though, but a blue water bin and a paper towel holder can solve that problem.
-Honestly I’m a big fan of these water containers think you should have a few around no matter what as I wrote in this article on storing water in your apartment for in case things go really sideways in the world.
+Honestly, I’m a big fan of these water containers think you should have a few around no matter what as I wrote in this article on storing water in your apartment in case things go really sideways in the world.

-Another big bonus for this setup is that you don’t have to worry as much if your camp site has loads of water available.
+Another big bonus for this setup is that you don’t have to worry as much if your campsite has loads of water available.

 Keep your kitchen organized

 Being organized is essential to not going crazy when camping with the family.
 Simple stuff like putting all the kitchen stuff in a hanging plastic shoe holder goes a long way towards that.
-It is simple, easy and best of all you can see what is in every pocket.
+It is simple, easy, and best of all you can see what is in every pocket.